 So let us have a look at the history of this technology,

 The early 70’s were the launch of the video game console with the extremely successful game PONG placed a lot of attention upon the newly developing industry.
-It was only in the late 70’s that Atari would release its Atari 2600 VCS, which introduced cartridge based consoles.
-Although the industry was met with many hardships such as two crashes it would stabilise in the 80’s due to Nintendo and it’s NES.

 Some of my earliest gaming memories were on the Atari and the NES, I was especially fond of Duck Hunt because of the gun however a lot of people can say the same thing.